 In addition to saving money on energy bills, solar panels are also an excellent investment in your home.
-Studies show that a solar system increases the home's value and helps the home sell faster.
+Studies show that a solar system can increase the home's value and help the home sell faster.

 - What are the environmental benefits of solar energy?

 Solar power benefits the environment by lowering the agents of climate change and supporting cleaner, healthier air by reducing greenhouse gas emissions and air pollutants like sulfur dioxide and particulate matter.
 Today’s solar modules offset the CO2 required to produce them in 1-3 years depending on the roof location.

-- How do I find out how much energy my home uses?
+- How can I figure out how much energy my home uses?

 If your home is grid-tied, meaning you are connected to the power grid and pay for electricity from an energy provider, you can find your energy usage through a recent utility bill from your power company.
 Oftentimes, an energy bill will display a month-to-month breakdown of your energy consumption, providing an interesting and useful overview of your home's usage over time.
-If you are off-grid, finding an accurate measure of your energy consumption becomes a bit more uncertain unless you already have a monitoring system in place, fortunately, our team of experts has 20 years of experience optimizing solar systems and are here to help you along the way.
+If you are off-grid, finding an accurate measure of your energy consumption becomes a bit more uncertain unless you already have a monitoring system in place.
+Fortunately, our team of has 20 years of experience optimizing solar systems and is here to help you along the way.